-With tableaux vivants, historical costumes and scenic parallelism, stage director and designer Philipp Stölzl provides a powerful, filmic imagery, contrasting the upper classes of society and their lavish feasts with the living conditions of their servants, who are crammed together in the basement.
-With the joint forces of the Bayerisches Staatsorchester and the Chorus of the Bayerische Staatsoper, conductor Marco Armiliato brings all the drama of revolutionary France to life.
-“A sensational Anja Harteros brings the house down!
-Kaufmann is perfect for the role – full of vitality and radiance!
-Worldclass!”
-(BR Klassik)
+With “tableaux vivants”, historical costumes, and scenic parallelism, stage director and designer Philipp Stölzl offers powerful film imagery that contrasts the upper classes of society and their lavish parties with the living conditions of his servants, who huddle together. in the basement.
+With the joint forces of the Bayerisches Staatsorchester and the Bayerische Staatsoper Choir, conductor Marco Armiliato brings to life all the drama of revolutionary France.

 CastJonas Kaufmann | Anja Harteros | George Petean

 Total running time2h05